Indonesia Air Transport: Former fleet

+Accidents and incidents

+PK-THT

+On 17 January 2026, an ATR 42-500, registered as PK-THT, crashed near Maros with 10 people on board.

 Expansion

 In September 2012, the company has proposing to change its aviation business licence (Surat Izin Usaha Pererbangan) to Transportation Ministry for including medium class regular flight with Husein Sastranegara International Airport, Bandung as the hub.
 Initial regular flight occurred on February 22, 2013 from Bandung to Medan.